-- A Touch-Tone[TM] telephone - A valid hunting version Outdoors Card - The 2016 Hunt Code representing the first and optional second choice Wildlife Management Unit and Harvest Area to which you would like to apply (see page 58). - A valid VISA, MasterCard or American Express credit card - If applying as part of a group, to decide with your group if you are the Group Leader or a Group Member (refer to definitions above and specific instructions below).
+- A Touch-ToneTM telephone

+- A valid hunting version Outdoors Card

+- The 2017 Hunt Code representing the first and optional second choice Wildlife Management Unit and Harvest Area to which you would like to apply (see page 58).

+- A valid VISA or MasterCard credit card

+- If applying as part of a group, to decide with your group if you are the Group Leader or a Group Member (refer to definitions above and specific instructions below).